The Medicine Misuse Problem

 - Unusual chemical or medicinal smells on your child or in his or her room.

-Help Prevent Medicine Abuse:
+Help Prevent Medicine Misuse:

 - Learn tips on how to talk to your teen about OTC cough medicine abuse, monitor your medicine cabinets and your teen’s activities and share what you have learned with other parents and community leaders.